 Module credits 40.00

 Prerequisites No prerequisites.

 Contact time 1 lecture per week

+Language of tuition Separate classes for Afrikaans and English

 Department Taxation

+Period of presentation Year

 Module content

 This module will be principle based and a lot of attention will be given to ensuring students have grasped and can apply the core principles, with emphasis on developing lifelong learners.
 Our aim is to equip students with sufficient base knowledge about tax to further upskill themselves as tax legislation changes or as they move into a tax specialist role in future.